-The African Academy of Sciences and its partners organized the second mentoring workshop on Stem Cell and Regenerative Medicine for young African Scientists at its Nairobi Headquarters from 4 - 6 August 2014.
+The AAS and its partners organized the second mentoring workshop on Stem Cell and Regenerative Medicine for young African Scientists in Nairobi from 4 - 6 August 2014.

 The young scientists from across Africa are being mentored in ways of using regenerative medicine or stem cell therapy to help prevent the increasing cases of non- communicable diseases.